-CBS shows this season (so far): 48 Hours, 60 Minutes, All Rise, Big Brother, Blue Bloods, Bob ♥ Abishola, Broke, Bull, Carol’s Second Act, Criminal Minds, Evil, FBI, FBI: Most Wanted, Game On!, God Friended Me, The Greatest #AtHome Videos, Hawaii Five-0, MacGyver, Magnum PI, Man with a Plan, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Neighborhood, SEAL Team, Survivor, SWAT, Tommy, Tough As Nails, Undercover Boss, The Unicorn, and Young Sheldon.
+CBS shows this season (so far): 48 Hours, 60 Minutes, All Rise, The Amazing Race, B Positive, Blue Bloods, Bob ♥ Abishola, Big Brother, Bull, Clarice, The Equalizer, FBI, The FBI Declassified, FBI: Most Wanted, The Greatest #AtHome Videos, House Calls with Dr. Phil, Love Island, Kids Say the Darndest Things, MacGyver, Magnum PI, Manhunt: Deadly Games, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Neighborhood, One Day at a Time, SEAL Team, Secret Celebrity Renovation, Star Trek: Discovery, SWAT, Tough As Nails, Undercover Boss, The Unicorn, United States of Al, and Young Sheldon.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same-day viewing).
 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers typically pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.
 It’s also important to remember that ratings are designed to estimate how many people watch a show’s commercials — not the show itself.
 That’s what advertisers pay for.